derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-12/05/2026 17:57:14 : 3 Database Admins walked into a NoSQL bar.
+13/05/2026 17:59:14 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-In C we had to code our own bugs.
-In C++ we can inherit them.
+What does pyjokes have in common with Adobe Flash?
+It gets updated all the time, but never gets any better.
 <!-- replace-with-joke ends -->